 The 3 Great National Parks + Hadrian's Wall

-The 3 Great National Parks - Saturday 17th to Monday 19th September 2022 - The best of the Peak district, Yorkshire dales & Lake district National Parks
+The 3 Great National Parks - Friday 7th to Monday 10th April 2023 - The best of the Peak district, Yorkshire dales & North York Moor National Parks

 These 3 National parks are relatively close to each other and each day we will hike up the best of these National park.
-Peak District - Mam Tor, Yorkshire dales - Malham circular walk and Lake District - Cat Bells & Buttermere lake walks.
+Peak District - Mam Tor, Yorkshire dales - Malham circular walk and a coastal day in the North York Moors.
 ALL THE PHOTOS BELOW WERE TAKEN BY MEMBERS FROM THESE 3 LOCATIONS.
 SO WE WILL EXPLORE, VIEW AND WALK EVERY OF THE BELOW PHOTOS DURING OUR WALKS - we will also visit the Angel on the North statue on route to Hadrian's Wall.

 The travelling time will not be much more than a journey to the Lake district so very economic in travelling time and carbon footprint.
 Starting on Good Friday morning and returning back on bank holiday Monday evening.
 The below itinerary is very full, so only suitable for members that are energetic.
 A is great time for this adventure, not too hot for our walks and sunset is at 9:30pm so will have over 16 hours of daylight each day to explore.

 Friday 7th April (Good Friday): Peak district National Park - Mam Tor + Bakewell to Chatsworth House

 Monday 27th June: Yorkshire dales - Malham & Gordale via cove circular walk -voted 3rd best walk in Britain